Model category of diffeological spaces

 Since $\varphi_{0}\circ(g \times 1)$ is smooth and the left vertical arrow $\varphi_{0}$ is final (Lemma \ref{halfopen}), $g^{\Delta}_{00}$ is smooth.
 We can easily see that the composite

 is just the map $g{\,\hat{}}_{00}$, and hence, that $g{\,\hat{}}_{00}$ is smooth by Lemma \ref{sp}. \end{proof}

 \begin{proof}[Proof of Proposition \ref{Axiom 2}]

 We prove the result by induction on $p$.
 The result obviously holds for $p=0$.
 Suppose that the result holds up to $p-1$.
 We show that $f$ is smooth on $\Delta^{p}_{\hat{i}}$ for any $i$.
-There are three cases to be checked. \\ \\ Case 1. {\sl The image $f((i))$ is in $\mathring{\Delta}^q$}.\\
+There are three cases to be checked.\\ {\sl Case 1: The image $f((i))$ is in $\mathring{\Delta}^q$}.
+Consider the commutative diagram